-Subsequently, the Ministry issued its decision to the requester and 407 ETR concerning the Highway 407 Concession and Ground Lease Agreement granting partial access to this record.
-Access to certain portions of this agreement were denied pursuant to sections 21(1), 14(1)(e) (endanger life or safety), 14(1)(l) (facilitate commission of unlawful act) and 18(1)(d) and (e) (economic and other interests of Ontario).
-In its decision to the requester, the Ministry advised that the fee for access totals \$165.00.
+Pursuant to section 28 of the Act, the Ministry gave notice to a number of third parties, seeking submissions with respect to disclosure of the requested record.
+After receipt of the submissions from the third parties, the Ministry issued its decision to the requester and the third parties advising that partial access to the Highway 407 Concession and Ground Lease Agreement will be granted upon payment of a \$165.00 fee.
+Access to certain portions of this agreement were denied pursuant to sections 21 (invasion of privacy), 14(1)(e) (endanger life or safety), 14(1)(l) (facilitate commission of unlawful act) and 18(1)(d) and (e) (economic and other interests of Ontario).